petercherm/waracle-test/README.md

 ## What is missing (which I would add if I had more time)

 - more tests (especially tests for sagas)
-- displaying the full-size image on click
 - deleting the images
 - better error handling and loading state (nicer animations etc.)
 - some action creators and saga helper functions could be wrapped in more generic functions to reduce the code repetition
 - some types could possibly be unified and made more generic
+- more consideration towards the SEO and accessibility

 ## Things to be aware of